solutioninnovators/SI-Tabs/README.md

 3. Add the "tabbed" class to the corresponding tabbed sections in the body of the page that you wish to show/hide using the tabs.
 Give each tabbed section a unique ID.
 4. Use the ID of the section you want to point to in the tab link's href, i.e. href="#myTab"
 5. Add the "tabbed_default" class on the section you wish to use as the default tab.
+6. Initialize the module on page ready, as demonstrated below:

 ## Example usage

+JS
 ```javascript
     $(function() {
         var tabs = new SiTabs({